randomnetcat/randomnetcat.github.io/portfolio.md

 title: Portfolio
 permalink: /portfolio/
 ---
-# Jason's Basic Portfolio
+# Janet's Basic Portfolio

 Hello there!
-I'm Jason.
+I'm Janet.
 This is a basic list of the things that I've done that I think are worth sharing.

 ## Nomic-Related Things